Saintt042/QuizApp/README.md

 ## Overview

-- This QuizApp was created to increase awareness about HTML, CSS and javaScript while you play and have fun.
+- This QuizApp was created to increase awareness about HTML, CSS and javaScript while you play and have fun.I will be adding more questions as time progresses.

 	### The challenge

 - JavaScript was the major challenge.
 This should fit well on Desktop and mobile views.